M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 The repository consists of the following files/folders:

 ### [Readme](README.md) file 📜
-Info. about the repository.
+Basic informations about the repository.
 Here, the materials that the participants used in the experiment's main task are described.

 ### [Materials](Materials) folder 📁